Arvanitakis family: Zantiot branch

 Following the custom of the Venetians, the Arvanitakis family were an urban noble family and had their seat in the main town of Zakinthos.
 This was destroyed in the earthquake of 1953 but was one of the largest palazzi in the town.
 It was built in the 18th century in Venetian Palladian style with five doric columns on the ground floor, arched loggia and triglyphs above.
 The upper two stories were planned in a 'giant' style with large columns extending over the two upper stories.
 In the atrium of the house was a bust of the Roman emperor Vitellius which survived the earthquake of 1953 and was donated by Dr Giovanni Arvanitachi to the Museum of Zakynthos.

-Iconography

 The Zakinthos branch of the family is famous for producing many iconographers.
-Many of these icons, which are produced in the Heptanese School, remain among the best examples of 17th-18th century icons on the island.
+Many of these icons, which are produced in the Heptanese School, remain among the best examples of 17th–18th century icons on the island.
 Famous members include: Don Pancratio Arvanitachi (fl.
 1635); Don Niccolo Arvanitachi (fl.
 1718); Don Eustacchio Arvanitachi (fl.
-1732–43); Don Pancratio Arvanitachi (18th century) and Don Niccolo Arvanitachi (fl.
-1784–87).
+1732–1743); Don Pancratio Arvanitachi (18th century) and Don Niccolo Arvanitachi (fl.
+1784–1787).